 We currently sell all our products under our Xiniya brand, from which we derive all of our revenues.
 Therefore, the strength of our Xiniya brand is a critical component of our success.
-We spent approximately RMB3.9 million, RMB39.1 million and RMB74.0 million (\$11.9 million) on our advertising and marketing activities for the years ended December 31, 2010, 2011 and 2012, respectively.
-Our advertising and promotional expenses significantly increased in 2011 due to our media campaign on China national television channels CCTV-2, CCTV-5 and CCTV-12.
+We spent approximately RMB39.1 million, RMB74.0 million and RMB96.7 million (\$16.0 million) on our advertising and marketing activities for the years ended December 31, 2011, 2012 and 2013, respectively.
 Our advertising and promotional expenses significantly increased in 2012 primarily due to our advertising campaign on China national television channel CCTV-12 and billboard advertisements across 20 provinces in China.
+Our advertising and promotional expenses increased in 2013 primarily due to billboard advertisements across 22 provinces in China.
 We also work closely with our distributors and their authorized retailers in devising localized marketing strategies and campaigns that are partly subsidized by us through a sales incentive rebate program.
-We plan to continue to work closely with our distributors and their authorized retailers to promote our Xiniya brand as we expand our business.
+We plan to continue to work closely with our distributors and their authorized retailers in devising localized marketing strategies our burnings.
+We expend our business.
 We expect our target consumers will become increasingly brand conscious as they are presented with more product options in the leisure and business menswear market.
 If we are unsuccessful in promoting our Xiniya brand or fail to maintain our brand position, market perception and consumer acceptance of our brand may be eroded, and our business, results of operations and prospects may be materially adversely affected.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Business and Our Industry-We rely heavily on our Xiniya brand.
 Failure to successfully maintain or promote our brand may adversely affect our results of operations."